syn-ack-zack/ProjectBookup/README.md

 # Bookup
 A web application for finding a book to read based on likes and dislikes.
 Simply 'like' or 'dislike' a few books and recommendations will come in.

+This was used for a  Web Apps Project course at The Ohio State University.

+It may not be used in any way for an assignment related to The Ohio State University.

 ----

 ### Group Members